hedlund/starter-ts-webpack-phaser/README.md

 | `npm run test:watch`    | Run the tests & watch for changes.          |
 | `npm run test:coverage` | Run the test coverage analysis.             |
 | `npm run lint`          | Lint the code.                              |

+Hot Module Replacement doesn't really work with Phaser, so that isn't enabled by default when starting a dev server.